joaotavora/eglot/README.md

 <a name="connecting"></a>
 # Connecting to a server

-These are just some of the servers that `M-x eglot` can work out of the box.
+These are just some of the servers that `M-x eglot` can use out of the box.
 The full list can be consulted in the `eglot-server-programs` variable, where you can [easily add your own servers][manual].

 * Ada's [ada_language_server][ada_language_server]
 * Bash's [bash-language-server][bash-language-server]